Most accessed

 The penetration depth of earth-penetrating projectiles into layered protective structures is a key issue in protective engineering design.
 In practice, the projectile usually penetrates the target with an incidence angle, and the protective structure is typically composed of multi-layered materials.
 The relevant theories and empirical formulas for penetration depth are relatively complex, which are not conducive to engineering applications.
 Based on the motion equation of the projectile, the motion deflection law of the projectile during oblique penetration was analyzed and a safety-biased calculation formula for oblique penetration was presented.
 The concept of equivalent thickness was introduced to convert the equivalent thickness of multi-layered media through wave impedance, then a calculation method for the penetration depth of multi-layered media was obtained.
 The results show that the oblique penetration depth can be estimated by multiplying the normal penetration depth by the cosine of the angle of incidence, yielding a conservative result; the penetration depth in different media is inversely proportional to the medium's impedance.
 The derived formulas for oblique and layered media penetration depths are consistent in form with current specifications, elucidating the physical significance of the empirical formulas in the specifications.
 Compared with the oblique penetration test in reinforced concrete, the maximum relative error of the theoretical prediction is 21.6% in the range of incidence angle from 0° to 50°.
 Compared with the numerical simulation of penetration to layered media , the theoretical prediction of the number of penetration layers is consistent with the simulation, and the relative error of penetration depth is 3%, which verifies the applicability of the theoretical calculation method.

-• HAN Xiao1, PAN Zhisong2, XU Chengcheng2, HUANG Yongjie2
+• HAN Xiao, PAN Zhisong, XU Chengcheng, HUANG Yongjie

 Journal of Army Engineering University of PLA.
 2025, 4(4): 61-70. https://doi.org/10.12018/j.issn.2097-0730.20250121001